 English competence

-If your first language/primary mode of expression is not English, you will be required to produce evidence of English competence.
-You must clarify your position well in advance of the closing date.
-You must consult the HEI literature and contact the admission office of the HEIs to which you intend to apply for nursing/midwifery.
+If an applicant's first language/primary mode of expression is not English, evidence of English competence will be required.
+Please consult the HEI literature and contact the admission office of the relevant HEI for entry requirements.

 Additional capabilities